xialijun0801/qnomics_playground/equity/EQ101/README.md

    index or the S&P 500 total return index? what is the difference?
 Which index does SPY (the ETF) track?).

-### Bonus Problems
+### Bonus Questions

-0. construct a `MID500 Index` with stocks whose market cap ranks from the 501 to 1000 within the same universe.
+0. construct a `MID500 Index` with stocks whose market cap ranks from 501 to 1000 within the same universe.
 Compare the performance.
 0. compare index methodology for our `TOP500 Index`, the `S&P 500 index`, and
-   the `Russell 1000` index
+   the `Russell 1000 index`

 ### Data